penumbra-zone/penumbra/docs/protocol/src/dex/swap.md

 users' swaps to be batched into a single trade executed against the trading function.
 This section focuses on the batching procedure, leaving the mechanics of the trading function for later.

-Penumbra V1 provides swaps wherein the user publically burns their input assets, and privately mints the output assets.
+Penumbra V1 provides swaps wherein the user publicly burns their input assets, and privately mints the output assets.
 In a future upgrade, Penumbra will use sealed-bid batch swaps, protecting the privacy of the input assets to the trade, described further in the [section below](#sealed-bid-batch-swaps).

 ### `Swap` actions